TL;DR: Understand how Elevance Health Employee Benefits and policy shifts could affect your retirement. Start planning now for a confident future.

 Planning for retirement has always mattered.
 But now, with healthcare changes and rising costs, it matters even more.

-In 2025, Elevance Health faces financial pressure.
-New federal laws are reshaping Medicaid and ACA funding.
-The company’s Medicare Advantage rating was lowered, which may reduce government payments.
+Elevance Health faces financial pressure and federal laws are reshaping Medicaid and ACA funding.
 These shifts don’t change your benefits today, but they could affect future coverage or funding.

 Here’s how to protect your retirement path:

-- Know your benefits: Review your Elevance Health 401k plan and pension status.
+- Review your Elevance Health 401k plan and pension status.

-- Estimate your income: Use tools to see what you might receive or need at retirement.
+- Use tools to see what you might receive or need at retirement.

-- Check your healthcare options: Understand what your retiree coverage may look like.
+- Check what your healthcare retiree coverage may look like.

-- Watch for updates: Stay informed about company and policy changes
+- Stay informed about company and policy changes

 Here’s what you should know: